developdaly/stack/doc/usage.md

 ### css

 This directory should contain all your project's CSS files.
-It includes some initial CSS to help get you started from a solid foundation.
 [About the CSS](css.md).

 ### doc

-This directory contains all the HTML5 Boilerplate documentation.
+This directory contains all the Stack documentation.
 You can use it as the location and basis for your own project's documentation.

 ### js